SylvJalb/SylvJalb/README.md

 Hi there 👋 I'm Sylvain Jalbert
 </h1>

-🎓 I will be graduating from my engineering school this year.
+🎓 I am an IT engineer, specialized in Artificial Intelligence.
 💻 I work on projects in several fields: AI, Web Development (fullstack), Robotics, Electronics...
 🔥 I'm passionate about a lot of home automation technology, 3D printing, and much more 😍